qbead/qbeadWebsite/content/book/vectors.md

 dragElementAcc(a2p_vhandle, a2p_ctx, a2p_vctx, a2p_actx);
 </script>

+## Vector Magnitude and Orientation

-Now that we have mastered the essence of vectors, we will proceed to conquer their representation as pairs of numbers: an important tool if we are to use our new powers on a computer, as computers understand only numbers.
+Now that we have mastered the essence of vectors, we will proceed to conquer their representation as pairs of numbers: an important tool if we are to use our new powers on a computer, as computers only understand numbers.
 Vectors have a length (mathematicians usually call it *magnitude* or *norm*) and orientation.
 We will see how to encode these properties as pairs of numbers.

-Stefan: **I strongly believe we should use meters or steps, but definitely not feet**

 Imagine that you are standing in the middle of an empty school cafeteria.
-The floor is tiled with squares that are 1 foot wide.
+The floor is tiled with squares.
 We will imagine that a giant coordinate system has been drawn on the floor and you are standing at the location x = 0 and y = 0.

 (add image)

-If you take a step forward, we can define the magnitude of your displacement vector by comparing your final and initial positions.
-In this case, the magnitude is 1 foot because you are 1 foot from your starting position.
+If you take a  step forward to the next tile, we can define a displacement vector between your initial to final position.
+In this case, the magnitude of this vector is 1 tile because you are 1 tile from your starting position.
 The direction of your movement is defined using an angle.
 This requires agreeing on how to describe the direction.
 If we were looking at a map, we might agree to describe the direction relative to North.
 For vector motion, scientists, mathematicians and others have agreed to